 Posts in Changelog

-We are announcing the deprecation of building with older documentation tool versions by default.
+We are announcing the deprecation of automatic installation of several key project dependencies, and builds will no longer install older documentation tool versions by default.

 Read more ...